Siran Valley

-Siran Valley is a valley situated near the banks of Siran River in Pakhli region of District Mansehra, Khyber Pakhtunkhwa, Pakistan.
+Siran Valley is a valley situated near the banks of the Siran River in the Pakhli region of District Mansehra, Khyber Pakhtunkhwa, Pakistan.
 Swati is the biggest landlord family of this valley.
-Siran valley consists of many union councils, including Bhogarmang, Sacha Kalan and Jabori.
-According to official records, the Numberdars, Jagirdars, Khans, major politicians and chiefs of this valley belongs to Swati tribe.
+Siran Valley consists of many union councils, including Bhogarmang, Sacha Kalan and Jabori.
+According to official records, the Numberdars, Jagirdars, Khans, major politicians, and chiefs of this valley belongs to Swati tribe.

 Etymology

 The valley gets its name from the River Siran which flows through it.